Allied Democratic Forces insurgency: 2025

-National MP Arsène Mwaka echoed calls from Balikwisha, Kainerugaba, and Kyamuthika on 21 January, commenting that joint forces should increase their presence from the south back to the north of Lubero territory, referencing the recent attacks and disappearances.
-Lemarquis reported on 22 January that over 200,000 displaced individuals had been displaced in the northern territories of North Kivu due to these attacks since June 2024.
+National MP Arsène Mwaka echoed calls from Balikwisha, Kainerugaba, and Kyamuthika on 21 January, commenting that joint forces should increase their presence from the south back to the north of Lubero, referencing the recent attacks and disappearances.
+Lemarquis reported on 22 January that over 200,000 displaced individuals had been displaced in North Kivu due to these attacks since June 2024.
 He and local sources believe that increased focus on M23 left security vacuums benefitting ADF rebels.
-Rwanda would defend the actions of the M23 Movement by accusing the DRC of ignoring the actions of ADF militants at the UN Security Council's (UNSC) 9842rd meeting on 22 January.
+Rwanda would defend the actions of the M23 Movement by accusing the DRC of ignoring the actions of ADF militants at the UN Security Council's meeting on 22 January.

-ADF rebels were reportedly seen moving near the Batangi-Mbau axis, 25 kilometers north of Beni.
-On 24 January, local sources from the Bambuba-Kisiki group, Beni territory, reported than in January, 16 people were killed in attacks by ADF rebels, often burning homes in their assaults.
+ADF rebels were reportedly seen moving near the Batangi-Mbau axis, 25 kilometers from Beni.
+On 24 January, local sources from Beni Territory reported than in January, sixteen people were killed in attacks by the ADF, often burning homes in their assaults.
 On 27 January, ADF rebels executed two tandem attacks along the National Road 4 in the Walesse Vonkutu chiefdom.
 The first was in the forest near Mambelenga, where nine were killed and one was injured.
 The second was along the Mungamba-Ndimo axis, where three motocyclists were attacked, one being killed and the other two injured.
 Rebels set the motorcycles and cargo on fire.
-On 27 January, ADF rebels kidnapped four individuals from the village of Manjamba, Lubero territory.
+On 27 January, ADF rebels kidnapped four individuals from the village of Manjamba, Lubero.

-On 27 January, the DRC's Minister of State for Foreign Affairs, Thérèse Kayikwamba Wagner, made a requested for the UNSC to meet regarding the deteriorating situation in Goma.
+On 27 January, DRC official Thérèse Kayikwamba Wagner made a requested for the UNSC to meet regarding the deteriorating situation in Goma.
 Although the report did not concern the ADF, Wagner reported that over 500,000 individuals had been displaced in North and South Kivu in January alone at the UN Security Council's meeting on 28 January, which included some ADF activity.
 Lemarquis commented on the worsening humanitarian situation, warning that many people will be killed and displaced.
 UNOCHA's spokesperson said Goma hospitals were overwhelmed and the World Food Program said it had temporarily paused food assistance.

-On 30 January, ADF rebels attacked the towns of Katwakasoya, Mataha, and Ndalya in southern Irumu territory, where ten, four, and one person was killed respectively.
+On 30 January, ADF rebels attacked the towns of Katwakasoya, Mataha, and Ndalya in Irumu Territory, where ten, four, and one persons were killed respectively.
 However, fleeing and missing residents made death tolls inconclusive.
-The ADF ended the month with an attack on Lumba, located 35 km northwest of Butembo, killing 12 civilians in multiple attacks throughout the day of 31 January.
+The ADF ended the month with an attack on Lumba, located 35 kilometers northwest of Butembo, killing 12 civilians in multiple attacks throughout the day of 31 January.
 Several went missing and searches for bodies were dispatched.